Content & Social Media

 • Platform research: Determine where your target audience is active

-• Competitor analysis: Analyze what competitors are doing
+• Competitor analysis: Analyse what competitors are doing

 • Tech setup: Install necessary apps and integrations